condensetech/cdk-constructs/API.md

 - The default instance type is set to t3.small.
 - The storage is always encrypted.
 - If the networking configuration includes a bastion host, the database allows connections from the bastion host.
+- The security group is created with the name `${instanceIdentifier}-sg` if the instance identifier is set, otherwise, it uses `${construct.node.path}-sg`.
+This allows for easier lookups when working with multiple stacks.

 #### Initializers <a name="Initializers" id="@condensetech/cdk-constructs.DatabaseInstance.Initializer"></a>